Frank H. Marks Intellectual Property Fellowship

 Position Description Summary

-The George Washington University Law School seeks applications for a one-year graduate fellowship, specializing in intellectual property law, beginning August 1, with the possibility of renewal for a second year.
+The George Washington University Law School seeks applications for a one-year graduate fellowship, specializing in intellectual property law, as soon as August 1, 2026, with the possibility of renewal for a second year.
 The successful candidate will serve as a Visiting Associate Professor of Law.

 The Marks Fellowship is designed to assist attorneys who are interested in pursuing a full-time legal academic career in some area of intellectual property law.
 In the past, Marks Fellows have joined GW Law from a variety of backgrounds, including judicial clerkships, private practice, non-US academia.
 During the time of the Fellowship, Marks Fellows will receive support for pursuing a career in the US legal academy, including mentoring, networking opportunities, research assistance, and a budget for conference travel.
 Marks Fellows normally apply for full-time legal academic positions during the fall semester of the second year of the Fellowship; most previous Fellows have gone on to hold tenure-track or tenured positions at law schools.

-Fellows receive an annual stipend of $65,000, health insurance, and other benefits associated with a full-time position at GW.
+Fellows receive an annual salary of $75,000, health insurance, and other benefits associated with a full-time position at GW.
 These benefits include GW’s Tuition Remission Benefit, which may provide an opportunity to complete course work as a candidate in GW degree programs.

 Specific Duties and Responsibilities